Helping your child understand a cancer diagnosis

 - Your child caused the cancer.
 It is common for younger children to think that they caused the cancer by doing something bad.
-It is important to let your child know that nothing she did caused the cancer.
+It is important to let your child know that nothing they did caused the cancer.

 - Cancer is contagious.
 Many children think that cancer can spread from person to person.
 Make sure to let your child know that you cannot "catch" cancer from someone else.

 - Everyone dies from cancer.
 You can explain that cancer is a serious illness, but millions of people survive cancer with modern treatments.
-If your child knows someone who has died of cancer, let her know that there are many kinds of cancer and everyone's cancer is different.
+If your child knows someone who has died of cancer, let them know that there are many kinds of cancer and everyone's cancer is different.

 You may need to repeat these points many times during your child's treatment.

 Here are some ways to help your child cope during cancer treatment:

 - Try to stay on a normal schedule.
 Schedules are comforting to kids.
 Try to keep as normal a schedule as you can.

 - Help your child stay in touch with classmates and friends.
 Some ways to do this include email, cards, texting, video games, and phone calls.

 - Keep up with any missed class work.
 This can help keep your child connected to the school and lessen any anxiety about falling behind.
 It also lets kids know that they should be preparing for the future because they have a future.

 - Find ways to add humor to your child's day.
 Watch a funny TV show or movie together, or buy your child some comic books.